bitovi/github-actions-publish-github-pypi/README.md

 Or, you can hire us for training, consulting, or development.
 [Set up a free consultation](https://www.bitovi.com/services/devops-consulting).

 ## Pre-requisites
-- A GitHub-hosted PyPI repository.
+- A GitHub-hosted PyPI repository with a workflow that uses the corresponding handler action (e.g. `publish-handler.yaml`).
 To set this up, follow the instructions in the [handler action](https://github.com/bitovi/github-actions-publish-github-pypi-handler)
 - A GitHub repository with a Python package
 - A `pyproject.toml` file in the root of the repository
 - A GitHub token with `repo` scope added to the repository secrets